maciek3000/data_dashboard/readme.md

 alleviate pains that beginner Data Scientists might encounter (e.g. what do Transformers really do with my features?).
 Furthermore, provided visualizations might also assist in manual feature engineering.

-Last but not least, ``data_dashboard`` tries to be consistent with the design of both HTML and Visualization elements.
-If you are not the biggest fan of default matplotlib plots, then you can give ``data_dashboard`` a try - perhaps the styling will suit your needs!
+Last but not least, ``data_dashboard`` tries to put more emphasis on the design of both HTML and Visualization elements.
+If you are not the biggest fan of default matplotlib plots, then you can give ``data_dashboard`` a try - perhaps the styling will suit your taste!

 ### Documentation

-Documentation can be found here:
+Documentation can be found here: <https://data-dashboard.readthedocs.io/>

 ### Author